OI8A4735

 image

 The community members whom we serve have contributed so much to making Sunset Park a truly exceptional place to live and grow.
-Just a few examples of the ways in which some of our very newest community members, working with our employment counselors have found their path to success in hospitality, homecare agencies, food service, security, construction, and as bilingual teachers’ assistants and even joining the Center for Family Life in people-facing roles!
+Our very newest community members, working with our employment counselors, have found their path to success in hospitality, homecare agencies, food service, security, construction, and as bilingual teaching assistants.
+We are thrilled to have welcomed several to the staff of Center for Family Life!

-Undaunted by learning a new language, new types of jobs, and undeterred by learning to navigate a huge and complex city, our participants have inspired pride in their families and neighbors with the work that they have chosen to do and the contribution they have chosen to make to this city.
+Undaunted by learning a new language and undeterred by learning to navigate a huge and complex city, our participants have inspired pride in their families and neighbors with the work that they have chosen to do and the contribution they have chosen to make to this city.

 This month we remember the wise counsel of the founders of Center for Family Life, and we submit that it is our honor and privilege to be given the opportunity to serve our neighbors.
-Our charge is to work in solidarity to encounter what some might call the grace, others might call the dignity and still others might call inestimable beauty of all people as they make their way through their lives in community.
+Our charge is to work in solidarity to encounter the grace, the dignity, and the inestimable beauty of all people as they make their way through their lives in community.

 We continue our work with resolute determination and optimism, and we thank all who support our work for sharing their resources and encouragement as we draw strength and wisdom from fellowship with our neighbors.